 - The purchase needs to have been made within 60 days of departure

-- Present an original copy of the tax invoice
+- You need to present an original copy of the tax invoice

-- Other terms and conditions as outlined here.
+- Full terms and conditions are outlined here

-- Alcohol such as beer, brandy, fortified wines and spirits does not qualify for the Wine Equalisation Tax.
+- Alcohol such as beer, brandy, fortified wines and spirits do not qualify for the Wine Equalisation Tax

-- Goods that are prohibited on aircraft or ships for safety reasons.
+- Goods that are prohibited on aircraft for safety reasons

 Claiming the Tourist Refund Scheme (TRS) on liquids, aerosols or gels, or oversized goods, which cannot be taken as hand luggage onto the plane:

-Where do I find the Tourist Refund Scheme office?
+Where do I find the Tourist Refund Scheme office at the International Terminal?

-If your purchase is part of you carry-on luggage:
+If your purchase is part of your carry-on luggage:

-After you have checked in for your flight, please make your way through the departures portals downstairs to Level 3.
-The TRS office is located past security and passport control, just to the right of the JR Duty Free entrance.
+After you have checked in for your flight, please make your way through the departure portal downstairs to Level 3.
+The TRS office is located past security screening and passport control, just to the right of the Lotte Duty Free entrance.
 Please be sure to be there at least 90 minutes prior to your flight departure to allow sufficient time for the TRS Officers to complete your claim.

 If your purchase is packed in luggage you intend to check: